MikkelGraugaard/Portfolio/README.md

     - Logistic regression

 ### Description
-In cooperation with 3 other university students.
+The project is made in cooperation with 3 other university students.
 Analyzing whether stock movements can be predicted in the short term.
 We are doing this by collecting data from the platforms Twitter and Reddit.
 We retrieved data from tweets regarding certain stocks and posts/comments on subreddits involving investing, i.e. "WallStreetBets", "SecurityAnalysis" and "Investing".
 By using natural language processing to determine the sentiment in relation to the specific stocks, and comparing this to the actual market valuations of these stocks, to predict whether the price goes up or down.